 Canada: VKB HQ ships all products from China.
 Customers must be aware that goods imported into Canada are subject to the federal GST, which is calculated at the rate of 5% of the duty-paid value of the shipment.
 Certain provinces will collect the HST at a rate of 13%.
-This tax must be paid at time of entry and is collected at the border.
+This tax must be paid at the time of entry and is collected at the border.
 Import Fees rates vary according to the type of goods you are importing and the country from which they came or were made in.
 Depending on the goods or their value, some other taxes may apply, such as excise duty or excise tax on luxury items.
-YOU are the importer, and YOU are responsible to pay these custom fees if they apply to your order.

-VKB North America reserves the right to reject any future orders from domestic or international customers that previously refused a delivery due to high fees, duties or taxes levied by the government (this includes Canada).
+VKB North America reserves the right to reject any future orders from domestic or international customers that previously refused delivery due to high fees, duties, or taxes levied by the government (this includes Canada).

 VKB Documentation and Howtos

 Yes, have a look at the video guide below:

 For more video guides, visit VKB’s Official YouTube Channel.

 Here’s a video that shows the needed steps to remove the grip without damaging the grip wires:

 Have a look at this video guide – at the 5:20 mark:

 You might find this graphic useful (right-click to ‘open in a new tab’ or to ‘save as…’ for the full size version):

 Yes, you should be able to calibrate a VKB Gladiator without the need for Windows-based configuration software.